pfnet-research/pftaskqueue/README.md

 Once worker started, it starts with `Running` phase.
 In the startup, a worker register self to the queue and get its UID.
 The UID becomes the identifier of workers.
 If worker exited normally (with `exit-code=0`), it transits `Succeeded` phase.
 If `exit-code` was not 0, it transits to `Failed` phase.

 However, worker process was go away by various reasons (`SIGKILL`-ed, `OOMKiller`, etc.).
-Then, how to detect those worker's sate?  `pftaskquue` applies simple timeout based heuristics.
+Then, how to detect those worker's sate?  `pftaskqueue` applies simple timeout based heuristics.
 A worker process keeps sending heartbeat during it runs, with configured interval, to the queue by updating its `Status.lastHeartBeatAt` field.
 If the heartbeat became older then configured expiration duration,  the worker was determined as 'Lost' state (`phase=Failed, reason=Lost`).
 Moreover when a worker detects their own heartbeat expired, they exited by their selves to wait they will be salvaged by other workers.

 On every worker startup,  a worker tries to find `Lost` workers which are safe to be salvaged.  `pftaskqueue` also used simple timeout-based heuristics in salvation, too.
 If time passed `Worker.HeartBeat.SalvagedDuration` after its heartbeat expiration, the worker is determined as a salvation target.
 Once the worker finds some salvation target workers,  it will salvage the worker.
 "Salvation" means